-TABLE OF AUTHORITIES ..... ii INTRODUCTION.....
+TABLE OF AUTHORITIES ii INTRODUCTION.....
 1 LEGAL STANDARD.....
-2 ARGUMENT.....
-3 I. Shane Is Not Qualified to Render Opinions Regarding the Sufficiency of the City's Police Disciplinary Investigations.....
+1 ARGUMENT.....
+3 I. Shane is not qualified to render opinions regarding the sufficiency of the City's police disciplinary investigations.....
 4 II.
-Shane Uses Irrelevant Data and Unreliable Methods to Extrapolate Unsupported Conclusions From His Statistical Analysis of the Sample CR Files. ....
-6 A. Approximately half of Shane's data post-dates 2005 and therefore is not properly considered to make conclusions about police practices in 2005. ....
-7 B. Shane had no reliable basis for deciding which characteristics of the CR files warranted inclusion in his analysis, nor did he extract the characteristics himself, and those who did were inadequately trained and biased.....
-11 C. Shane's methodology for drawing conclusions from the data has no sound basis....
+Shane relies upon irrelevant, immaterial, and insufficient data and documents to provide a reliable foundation for his opinions.
+7 A. The sources relied upon by Shane to establish the CPD's practices in 2009 far exceed any relevant time frame and are not properly considered.
+8 B. Shane did not have a reliable basis for deciding which characteristics of the CR files warranted inclusion in his analysis, nor was the characterization of data by others (in accordance with Shane's instructions) reliable.
+10 C. Shane's methodology for drawing conclusions from the data lacks a sound basis....
 14 III.
-Shane's Has No Basis for His Opinion Suggesting the City's Failure to Conduct Adequate Investigations of Police Misconduct was the Moving Force Behind the Defendant Officers' Alleged Criminal Misconduct in This Case. ....
+Shane has no basis for his opinion suggesting the City's failure to conduct adequate investigations of police misconduct was the moving force behind the Defendant Officers' alleged criminal misconduct in this case.
 20 IV.
-Shane Should be Barred from Discussing the Cherry-Picked Evidence of Untimely, Unfairly Prejudicial, and Irrelevant Evidence Discussed at Pages 72-83 of his Report Pursuant to Rule 403. ....
-21 V. Shane Should Not Be Permitted to Testify That He Used a Multiple Regression or Multivariate Model to Determine the Appropriate Sample Size.....
-23
+Shane should be barred from discussing the cherry-picked evidence of untimely, unfairly prejudicial, and irrelevant evidence discussed at pages 72-83 of his report pursuant to Federal Rule of Evidence 403.....
+21 V. Shane should not be permitted to testify that he used a multiple regression or multivariate model to determine the appropriate sample size.....
+24